nexus-js/nexusHub/roadmap.md

 [ ] create catch-all socket.on function that simply mirrors out any information received on the specified transmit channels.
 [ ] instantiate SocketIO in Hub.prototype.init instead of node file.
-[ ] type the hub.channel commands so that each element in the input list has a label. e.g. message, nickname, toWhom, data
+[ ] type the hub.channel commands so that each element in the input list has a label. e.g. message, nickname, toWhom, data [ ] hub.transmit to 'others' is sending to everyone.  cant use the typical socket.broadcast must use io.something..

 ## browserHub.js
 [ ] move default overlay into browserHub.js handling first click initiation of audio, present first instructions and select relative location if wanted.